matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 If the server returns an `acceptance_token`, the client should include this token in the `X-TERMS-TOKEN` HTTP header in all subsequent requests to an endpoint on the API with the exception of `/_matrix/identity/api/v1`.

+The client must also include the X-TERMS-TOKEN on any request to the Homeserver where it specifies an Identity Server to be used by the Homeserver.
+Homeservers must read this header from the request headers of any such endpoint and add it to the request headers of any request it makes to the Identity Server.

 Both making the `POST $prefix/terms` request and providing an `X-TERMS-TOKEN` header signal that the user consents to the terms contained within the